Office-of-Digital-Services/California-State-Web-Template-Website/readme.txt

     * Wait until installation is complete

 Step 4:
-    * Run "grunt watch" (without quotes) from the cmd line When a change is saved Grunt will automatically create the css or js files.
+    * Run "gulp default" (without quotes) from the cmd line Bu running this command Gulp will update the template's cagov core css or js files.
-    (In this mode, css and js files will not be minified.
-For minified version see step 5)
+    (In this mode, css and js files will not be minified.)

-STEP 5:
-    * Running "grunt build" (without quotes) from the cmd line will concatinate and minify all css and js.